What's True About The Myth About Squarespace SEO

 So the verdict on headlines is: not ideal, but mostly dependent on template.
 Choose the Brine template family and you'll avoid most of these issues.

-To summarize, the author field does not get marked up in Schema in a way Google recognizes, so you'll need to use Google's Data Highlighter or add Schema yourself to get complete Schema for your blog posts.
-Also, you need to avoid entering anything into Business Information in Settings if you are not a business, as that will get you unwanted Local Business Schema markup.
+To summarize the issues, the Author field does not get marked up in Schema in a way Google recognizes, so you'll need to use Google's Data Highlighter or add Schema yourself to get complete Schema for your blog posts.
+Also, you need to avoid entering anything into Business Information in Settings in the Home Editor if you are not a business, as that will get you unwanted Local Business Schema markup, even if you delete it later.

 When you add a product in Squarespace, the description you enter becomes the product's meta description in search results and is cut off at 300 characters.
 It will be cut off right to the letter, so you will likely get a part of the last word as the end of the meta description in the source code.
 That doesn't mean this is what will appear in Google's SERPs, though, which has mostly reverted to a 150-160 character length for meta descriptions.